-The best chatterbaits are only as good as the trailer you pair it with.
+The best chatterbaits are only as good as the trailer you pair them with.
 Some baits work well with compact trailers to catch fish, while different styles can pair well with bulky paddle tails.

-Deciding on the right bladed jig and trailer combination can not only match your personal preferences, but can also give you an edge in certain fishing habitats and water depths.
+Deciding on the right bladed jig and trailer combination can not only match your personal preferences but can also give you an edge in certain fishing habitats and water depths.
 This article aims to take a look at a variety of different chatterbaits as well as some great trailers you can pair them up with.

 Best Chatterbaits/Bladed Swim Jigs

 The chatterbait Jack Hammer lives up to its name.
 If you’re looking for vibrating jigs that put out some serious sounds in the water, look no further than the Jack Hammer.

 You’ll get an extremely smooth gliding motion from the curved head of the Jack Hammer, but the stainless steel blade will give you a deep and very distinct vibration when pulled through the water.

 It’s the best chatterbait to pair up with a paddle tail or dancing creature bait (get one here).
 Double up on the vibrations, and this combination can be a very profitable presentation for you.

 - Stainless steel curved head slices through the water with ease

 - Jack Hammer creates massive amounts of vibration when moved through the water